sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/proofreading/proposed/mAdhyandina-shatapatha.md

 3. Finally, we should compare both and derive the best reading.

 We would focus on steps 1 and 2 above.
 Of these, step 2 seems most laborious as one needs to compare accents on all 14 books.

+## Estimated cost
+We expect to spend max 40 Rs per page (could be less - depends on how much effort is required); and there are about 1200 (effective) pages per edition; and there are two editions, one of which would be more labor intensive.
+So, I would say: between 60k and 96k, with mode being closer to the lower tail.